bilgino/angularforddd/README.md

 # Introduction (WORK IN PROGRESS)
-An introduction for building enterprise web applications with Angular.
+An introduction for building large-scale enterprise applications with Angular.

 # Application architecture